 Example: You hit a post while driving your parents’ car.
 You break your arm and miss a few days’ work.
 The SAAQ will pay you for lost wages, medical expenses that are not covered by another plan, and maybe even for the pain you suffered.

 The plan run by the SAAQ doesn’t cover property damage in case of an accident.
-Examples of property damage are a broken car fender and damage to your neighbour’s fence.
+An example of property damage is damage to your neighbour’s fence.
 So it’s a good idea to have private insurance.

 Driving Your Own Car